openvinotoolkit/openvino/docs/OV_Runtime_UG/performance_hints.md

 ## Combining the Hints and Individual Low-Level Settings
 While sacrificing the portability to some extent, it is possible to combine the hints with individual device-specific settings.
-For example, use the device to prepare a configuration `ov::hint::PerformanceMode::THROUGHPUT` while overriding any specific value:
+For example, use `ov::hint::PerformanceMode::THROUGHPUT` to prepare a general configuration and override any of its specific values:
 @sphinxdirective

 .. tab:: C++